 CREPORTGROUP (RowOrCol, Start, Offset)

 The row or column to start the group from.
-You should use a letter for columns and numbers for rows.
+A letter should be used for columns and numbers should be used for rows.

 The number of rows or columns to include in the group from the starting cell defined in Start.
 This should be a number if using “Row”.

 Report groups are good for hiding rows and columns where the rows and columns to be hidden may change during a calculation.
 When combined with Excel IF formulas, you can make this formula dynamic.
 Note if using any MDX based query to recall values, the conditional IF formula should also utilize the Excel OFFSET formula